yacubus-bishcus/mantis/README.md

 Output
 ==

 The Code will generate a .log and _error.log file in addition to a root file.
 All G4cout is sent to .log and all G4cerr is sent to _error.log.
-The Root File will consist of 4 histograms and 2 TTree.
 The user must select output in "mantis.in" for the histograms/TTree to be filled during the simulation.

 Analysis
 ==